-- Certified degree certificates and full academic records (all qualifications)
+- Certified degree certificates

 - Sufficient funds for your application and study fees

 Following the steps above, applications from international students are routed to the Postgraduate Office for the verification of qualifications, while applications from South African students are routed directly to the academic department for formal selection.
 Only

 As soon as your department agrees to work with you toward a doctoral degree, reach out to the Tygerberg Doctoral Office on

 Conversions: In exceptional cases, (a) supervisor(s) may recommend a master's student whose research exceeds the scope of master's-level work, for a conversion, with the support of their academic environment and HoD.
 The requirements for such conversions are covered in Section 1.2 of the Calendar,

 Form A4 Application for Conversion and follow the FMHS application process described

 Your supervisor/s will play a critical part in your success.
 It is important that you establish a positive relationship right away and request supervisor feedback on your work on a regular basis.
 The most urgent deliverable after selection is the research protocol, developed under guidance of your supervisor, within six months.